princessmiku/MariaDB-SQLBuilder/wiki/setup.md

 Multiple connections allow multiple simultaneous queries.
 But more connections need more performance

 ## Infos about commit
-The connection will always automatically run commit!
+The connection will always automatically run commit, if you use execute!